LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 So, we see 20 SQL queries.
 What can we identify as problem(s)?

 1. An obvious [N+1 Query](https://laraveldaily.com/tag/n1-query) problem, loading `beds` and `rooms` from DB for each of the 10 properties
-2. Three queries identified as `slow` (see screenshow below), so we will investigate/improve them later in this lesson
+2. Three queries were identified as `slow` (see screenshot below), so we will investigate/improve them later in this lesson

 Those "slow" queries are, by default, identified as ones running **over 100ms**.
 But for this tutorial, I've changed that default value to `50ms`: